Achievable logoAchievable logo

 State exemptions

 In the previous two chapters, we discussed how a security can be registered with the state administrator.
-In this chapter, we’ll cover the various exemptions that allow issuers and other interested parties to avoid the securities registration process.
+This chapter covers the various exemptions that allow issuers and other interested parties to avoid the securities registration process.

 A security may avoid registration if: